lsst-sqre/safir/docs/user-guide/database/dependency.rst

    app = FastAPI(lifespan=lifespan)

-`~safir.dependencies.db_session.DatabaseSessionDependency.initialize` takes the same optional parameters as `~safir.database.create_database_engine`.
+`DatabaseSessionDependency.initialize` takes the same optional parameters as `~safir.database.create_database_engine`.
+See :ref:`db-engine-parameters` for more details.

 As with some of the examples above, this assumes the application has a ``config`` object with the application settings, including the database URL and password.

 Using the dependency
 ====================

-Any handler that needs a database session can depend on the `~safir.dependencies.db_session.db_session_dependency`:
+Any handler that needs a database session can depend on `db_session_dependency`:

 .. code-block:: python